OSGeo/gdal/doc/source/user/configoptions.rst

       :choices: <size>
       :default: 5%

-      This option controls the default GDAL raster block cache size.
+      Controls the default GDAL raster block cache size.
+When blocks are read from disk, or written to disk, they are cached in a global block cache by the :cpp:class:`GDALRasterBlock` class.
+Once this cache exceeds :config:`GDAL_CACHEMAX` old blocks are flushed from the cache.
+      This cache is mostly beneficial when needing to read or write blocks several times.
+This could occur, for instance, in a scanline oriented input file which is processed in multiple chunks (horizontally) by :program:`gdalwarp`.
       If its value is small (less than 100000), it is assumed to be measured in megabytes, otherwise in bytes.
 Alternatively, the value can be set to "X%" to mean X% of the usable physical RAM.
 Note that this value is only consulted the first time the cache size is requested.
 To change this value programmatically